kubek2k/heroku-aws-lambda-buildpack/README.md

 ## The problem

-While being a wonderful idea AWS Lambda doesn't provide any mechanisms neither for continous delivery, nor for configuration externalisation.
-Current state of service causes users to perform manual deployment of lambdas representing same logic, but different environments (dev/stage/prod).
-Additionally, there is no notion of configuration attached to lambda instances, which induces either a need to keep (supposedly secret) configuration along with lambda code, or to build env specific artifacts.
+While being a wonderful idea AWS Lambda lacks in terms of continous devlivery tooling and configuration externalisation.
+In current state Lambda offers us the same codeline and aliases, but there is no way to create a notion of 12Factor app [configuration](http://12factor.net/config).
+We could either hardcode (supposedly secret) configuration into lambda code, or store it in some external location (S3), but it brings issues in terms of env specific setup, and managing it along with software releases.

 ## Idea

 This is an attempt to make configuration and pipelines management of lambdas a little bit less painful.
 The idea is to use Heroku dyno as a basis for lambda creation.
 Here is how the whole thing works:

   - The buildpack:
     - Uses maven to traditionally build .jar artifact
     - Installs AWS CLI
     - Installs a `deploy` process type in `Procfile`
   - To deploy lambda use `heroku run deploy`, that does:
     - Inject all available env variables to `env.properties` file
     - `env.properties` file is being added to lambda artifact (this file should be used in lambda code to retrieve configuration)
     - lambda artifact gets deployed to AWS

 ## Usage